mithereal/ex_membership/README.md

 [![Build Status](https://img.shields.io/travis/mithereal/ex_membership.svg?style=flat-square)](https://travis-ci.org/mithereal/ex_membership)
 [![Version](https://img.shields.io/hexpm/v/ex_membership.svg?style=flat-square)](https://hex.pm/packages/ex_membership)

-Membership is toolkit for granular ability management for members.
-It allows you to define granular abilities such as: this is basically terminator but with methods and dsl for membership plans
+Membership is toolkit for granular feature management for members.
+It allows you to define granular features such as: this is basically terminator but with methods and dsl for membership plans and features
 - `Member -> Plan`
 - `Member -> [Plan, Plan, ...]`